Operation Halberd

-Operation Halberd was a British naval operation that took place on 27 September 1941, during the Second World War.
+Operation Halberd was a British naval operation that took place from 24 to 27 September 1941, during the Second World War.
 The British were attempting to deliver a convoy from Gibraltar to Malta.
-The convoy was escorted by several battleships and an aircraft carrier, to deter interference from the Italian surface fleet, while a close escort of cruisers and destroyers provided an anti-aircraft screen.
+The convoy was escorted by several battleships and an aircraft carrier, to deter interference from the Italian surface fleet, while a close escort of cruisers and destroyers provided an anti-aircraft and anti-submarine screen.

-The Italian fleet sortied after the convoy was detected, but turned back after learning the strength of the escorting force.
-Air attacks by Italian bombers and fighters damaged several ships, and forced one of the merchant vessels to be scuttled.
+The Italian fleet sortied after the convoy was detected but turned back after learning the strength of the escorting force.
+Air attacks by Italian bombers and fighters damaged several ships and forced one of the merchant vessels to be scuttled.
 The rest of the convoy arrived at Malta and discharged their cargo.